Shaunwei/RealChar/README.md

 -   Try allow AI to speak spontaneously, i.e., get out of the 1 question - 1 response paradigm.
 Maybe add time encoding to the input, like positional encoding did.
 Now it sounds more like a simplified audio based Transformer model.

 -   Add dev switch that keep large models for general users while allow developers to use small / test local models.

+-   Maybe reduce response latency by early generating before user has finished speaking or typing.